-Feds view New Jersey kosher grocery rampage as domestic terrorism, FBI will lead probe
+FBI investigating New Jersey kosher grocery rampage as domestic terrorism

 The slain police officer was identified as Joseph Seals, a 15-year veteran of the force and father of five.

-Jersey City Mayor Steven Fulop has called the incident a hate crime since hours after the attack.
+Jersey City Mayor Steven Fulop labeled the incident a hate crime just hours after the attack.

 “I think as more info comes out it will be more and more clear not only that this was a hate crime but that the perpetrators had hoped to kill many more people than 4,” Fulop said on Twitter earlier.

+Officials said Anderson fired an AR-15-style weapon and Graham was armed with a 12-gauge shotgun as they entered the store.
+A 9mm Glock and 9mm semi-automatic firearm were recovered inside the market, and a .22-caliber gun equipped with a homemade silencer was found inside the U-Haul.

+Authorities also said they were working to determine if Anderson and Graham were linked to the killing of an Uber driver in Bayonne, New Jersey, over the weekend.

-Reporting by Maria Caspani; Editing by Scott Malone and Chizu Nomiyama
+Reporting by Maria Caspani in New York; additional reporting by Brendan O'Brien in Chicago; editing by Scott Malone and Leslie Adler